kudashevs/laravel-share-buttons/README.md

 ### Javascript

 This package uses the jQuery library.
-So you need to install it and integrate `resources/assets/js/share-buttons.js` into your template eco-system.
+So you need to link the library and integrate a `resources/assets/js/share-buttons.js` file into your eco-system.
 There are different ways to do it.
-The simplest one, is to copy this `share-buttons.js` file to your `public/js` folder and use the code from the example below, or you can add this file into your assets compiling flow.
+The simplest one is to copy the `resources/assets/js/share-buttons.js` file to the `public/js` folder and use the code from the example below, or you can add this file into your assets compiling flow.
 ```html
 <script src="https://code.jquery.com/jquery-3.5.1.slim.min.js" integrity="sha256-4+XzXVhsDmqanXGHaHvgh1gMQKX40OUvDEBTu8JcmNs=" crossorigin="anonymous"></script>
 <script src="{{ asset('js/share-buttons.js') }}"></script>